St Columba's Convent, Dalby

-St Columba's Convent is a heritage-listed Roman Catholic convent at 169 Cunningham Street, Dalby, Western Downs Region, Queensland, Australia.
+St Columba's Convent is a heritage-listed Roman Catholic former convent at 169 Cunningham Street, Dalby, Western Downs Region, Queensland, Australia.
 It was designed by George Bernard Roskell and built in 1913 by John Draney.
 It is also known as Iona.
 It was added to the Queensland Heritage Register on 9 December 2010.

 History

 The former St Columba's Convent was built in 1913 for the Sisters of Mercy from a design by local architect George Bernard Roskell, to provide accommodation for the nuns and the boarding students in their care.
 At that time, the town of Dalby and its surrounding rural districts were experiencing economic growth.
 The Sisters of Mercy occupied the convent until 1990, after which it was purchased by the Dalby parish and used as a student hostel, before being leased as a youth and community centre.

 Dalby evolved as part of the expansion of one of the most significant pastoral regions in Queensland, the Darling Downs.
-The township was first laid out by Surveyor EO Moriaty in 1852.
+The township was first laid out by Surveyor Edward Orpen Moriarty in 1852.
 Due to an error in flood levels, Captain Samuel Augustus Perry, the Deputy Surveyor General of New South Wales resurveyed the township in 1853, naming it Dalby after a location on the Isle of Man.
 The Town Reserve was declared in the New South Wales Government Gazette in August 1855.
 Dalby soon had a range of government services, including a post office in August 1854, the declaration of the Dalby Police District in 1855, and the establishment of a National School in 1859.
 The first urban land sales were held in 1857 and the Town of Dalby was gazetted as a municipality on 29 August 1863.
 The extension of the Western railway line from Toowoomba to Dalby in 1868 led to a boom in the town which only diminished when the line was extended further west in 1877.

 At the time of the appointment of James Quinn as the first Roman Catholic Bishop of Brisbane in 1861, the population of the Colony of Queensland was 30,059, of whom 7,696 (39%) were Catholics.
 The proportion of Catholics in the main towns of the Darling Downs was: 18% in Warwick, 22% in Toowoomba, 28% in Dalby and 32% in Drayton.
 Initially Catholic pastoral care in Dalby was irregular; visiting priests had to celebrate mass in local hotels like Josiah Milstead's Plough Inn Hotel from 1855.
 The first Catholic school in Dalby was established in 1864.
 Dalby's first Catholic church, St Joseph's was opened by Bishop Quinn in August 1866.
 In 1876 Quinn instructed Father Denis Byrne, curate of Dalby, to establish a convent in the town, using £400 that the Sisters of Mercy of All Hallows Convent in Brisbane had allocated for the purpose.
 The Sisters of Mercy, having initially travelled to Queensland with Bishop Quinn in 1860, were integral to the expansion of Catholic schools across the state.